Trump’s other “quid pro quo” is Washington’s biggest open secret

 Sondland, who had formerly been opposed to Trump’s nomination, waged an aggressive lobbying campaign to get into then-President-Elect Trump’s good graces—and paid $1 million for tickets to Trump inaugural celebrations.
 (The inaugural committee was subpoenaed by federal prosecutors in New York earlier this year.)
 Rep. Eric Swalwell, a California Democrat, asked Sondland about the donation.
 “That’s a lot of money, isn’t it?”
 Sondland grinned and replied: “That’s a lot of money.”

 That’s also, of course, business as usual in Washington.
 Most critical ambassadorships typically go to seasoned foreign service veterans, but it’s customary for presidents to hand out many positions—about a third—to top donors and bundlers.
 The tradition is unique among developed countries and is technically illegal—money isn’t supposed to be a factor in political appointments—but it’s on the rise.
 Roughly 30% of President Barack Obama’s foreign service appointments were people with political ties—typically donors, according to a paper by Ryan Scoville, an associate professor at Marquette University Law School.
 Under Trump, that ratio has increased to over 40%, the highest number since Franklin Roosevelt.
+That shift has been accompanied by a dramatic flight of career foreign service people.

 Scoville has also identified another troubling trend: in recent decades, he writes, “the credentials of the average political appointee have diminished just as the average size of campaign contributions has grown.”
 For some of Trump’s picks, questions about credentials have raised concerns in Congress and lengthened an already sluggish confirmation process.
 In a letter last year, Senator Bob Menendez, the top-ranking Democrat on the Senate Foreign Relations Committee, gently reminded Secretary of State Mike Pompeo that all nominees must be properly vetted prior to being nominated.